tprasadtp/ubuntu-post-install/docs/clioptions.md

 # Command line options

-## Configuration Data type
+## Configuration type
 You have two options of configuring this script.

-1. via lists
+1. using .list file in `data`
   ```
-    ./after-effects --yaml
+    ./after-effects --lists
   ```
 2. Using YAML files [they can be local or remote]
   ```
-    ./after-effects --lists
+    ./after-effects --yaml
   ```
 You need to specify which type to use.
 Not specifying will throw an error.
 You cannot mix configurations in YAML and lists.

 !!! tip "Shorthand flags"
     You can also use short hand version of the flags `-Y` for YAML and `-L` for lists.
-Please note that smaller case options have dfferent meaning than uppercase ones.
+Please note that lowercase case options have dfferent meaning than uppercase ones.

 ## Simulating package installation